So, what is the best collagen to take?

 - Has it been sealed airtight?

 - Does the company say their collagen is made in the UK?
 If so, this is not true as there are no collagen manufacturers currently based in the UK.
-It may be packaged in the UK but it definitely won’t be sourced or manufactured from here.
-So, if they’re using misleading terminology about this, then how else might they be misleading you?

 - Do the customer reviews appear legitimate upon closer inspection?